antoniolarosa/SalesTaxesProblem/README.md

 O(constant * number of products) = O(number of products)
 ```

-I want to allow some update to the software without do a new deploy.
+I want to allow the possibility to update parts of the software without the need to do a new deploy.
 That's why some information are configurable in `appsettings.json`.

 Now I can handle a lot of use cases.